 Reporting Issues and Finding Support

 If you are troubled by the behaviour of another attendee at the event, or are concerned that another attendee may be in distress, please speak immediately to staff on the front desk or talk to a volunteer wearing a badge or lanyard.
-Alternatively, email our organisers using the contact form on this website.
+Alternatively, use this form on our website.